Everything to Know About Wearing a Mask Outdoors After the CDC's New Statement

 Do you have to wear a face mask after getting the COVID-19 vaccine?

-"While the vaccine may protect an individual from getting COVID-19 symptoms, we don't know if it confers immunity, which prevents the spread of the virus," says Dr. Firshein.
-"It takes time to get the benefits of the vaccine—by some estimates 6-8 weeks or more.
+"While the vaccine may protect an individual from getting COVID-19 symptoms, we don't know if it confers immunity just yet, which prevents the spread of the virus," says Dr. Firshein.
+"It takes time to get the benefits of the vaccine—by some estimates six to eight weeks or more.
 People have gotten COVID two weeks after getting the vaccine with current Moderna and BioNtech versions.
 So, until everyone is vaccinated, we still need to social distance and wear masks."

-If two people both get their 2-shot vaccines, would they be safe to not wear their masks around each other?
+If two people both get their vaccines, do they have to wear masks around each other?

-"As these variants become more prevalent, double-masking specifically in common areas like supermarkets, grocery stores, mass transit, etc. should be attempted whenever possible," says Dr. Firshein.
-While the CDC hasn't recommended double masking yet, researchers say that "for maximal protection, members of the public can either wear a cloth mask tightly on top of a surgical mask where the surgical mask acts as a filter and the cloth mask provides an additional layer of filtration."
+"As variants become more prevalent, double-masking specifically in common areas like supermarkets, grocery stores, mass transit, etc. should be attempted whenever possible," says Dr. Firshein.
+While the CDC hasn't recommended double masking yet, researchers say that "for maximal protection, members of the public can either wear a cloth mask tightly on top of a surgical mask where the surgical mask acts as a filter and the cloth mask provides an additional layer of filtration," especially if you're not fully vaccinated.

 As information about the coronavirus pandemic rapidly changes, HelloGiggles is committed to providing accurate and helpful coverage to our readers.
 As such, some of the information in this story may have changed after publication.
 For the latest on COVID-19, we encourage you to use online resources from CDC, WHO, and local public health departments, and visit our coronavirus hub.